Uses Chipotle Paste

 Baja Fish Tacos

 Transport yourself to a sunny coastal town in Baja, Mexico with this baja fish taco recipe!
-A popular and delicious combination – this is a must-try.
+A popular and delicious combination – this taco recipe is a must-try.

-Chunks of tasty fish in a crisp, chipotle and beer batter are wrapped up in soft corn tortillas topped with crunchy vegetables and fresh lime and Chipotle Mayo.
+Chunks of tasty fish in a crispy, chipotle and beer batter are wrapped up in soft tortillas topped with crunchy vegetables and fresh lime and Chipotle Mayo.
 You can use any white fish for the recipe so buy whatever is freshest when you visit the fish counter.

 How to make it